jrnold/acw_battle_data/data/livermore1900/README.md

 engaged in battle, i.e. those that actually participated.
 The majority of the book consists of the calculations leading to the values of forces and casualties of each battle.

-Some notes on Table A

-- Values of "unknown" and "...." in the original, left blank in the above table.
-- `endDate` left blank if the battle lasted a single day.
-- Row 59 "Nashville", column `cs_hits` "unknown, but small".
-- Row 62 "Appomattox Camp", column `cs_hits` :"estimated at 6,266".
-- Row 37 "Wilderness",  column `us_force` : "101,895 (ex. cavalry)".

 When discussing the categorization of battles into victories and defeats, Livermore writes,